10 Tweets on The Making of… Research Data Management Policy

 The Call for Action on Open Science and FAIR data

 In April 2016, the Amsterdam Call for Action on Open Science was presented at the Dutch Presidency Conference.
 In Mai 2016 the Call was approved by the member states of the EU.
 The goal for 2020 is twofold.
 First, full open access for all scientific publications.
 Second, a fundamentally new approach towards optimal reuse of research data.
-For the latter, the Call for Action makes a strong case for the application of the essay writing program data principles.
+For the latter, the Call for Action makes a strong case for the application of the short essay on jawaharlal nehru data principles.
 In the Seminar last week we elaborated in depth what FAIR principles should and could mean for RDM policy, services and tools.
-Please check the presentations by Peter Doorn (DANS), Mariëtte Selm (UvA), Luiz Bonino (DTL) and Salome Scholtens (RUG), short essay on jawaharlal nehru.
+Please check the presentations by Peter Doorn (DANS), Mariëtte Selm (UvA), Luiz Bonino (DTL) and Salome Scholtens (RUG), marie de france essay topics.

 Incentives, hurdles and what researchers want